-In the interest of maintaining the appearance and safety of the cemetery, some regulations have been put in place to outline what may and may not be left on grave lots.
+In the interest of maintaining the appearance and safety of the cemetery for all our patrons, regulations have been put in place to provide direction on what can and cannot be left on grave lots.

-Cemetery Services are not responsible for the loss of or damage to any marker, flower holder, or any portable object placed on any lots.
+The Cemetery is not responsible for the loss of or damage to any marker, flower holder, or any portable object placed on any lots.

-Vases, urns and flower stands not properly cared for and are not filled with plants by October 1 in any year may be removed from the lot and any stand, holder, vase or other receptacle for flowers that is unsightly or unsuitable may be prohibited or removed by the Cemetery Supervisor.
+Vases and flower stands not properly cared for and not filled with plants by October 1 may be removed from the lot and any stand, holder, vase, or other receptacle for flowers that is unsightly or unsuitable may be prohibited or removed by the Cemetery staff.

 Trees, Shrubs, and Flower Beds

-The planting of any trees, shrubs, or flowers is strictly prohibited and will be removed by the supervisor.
+Planting of any trees, shrubs, or flowers is strictly prohibited by anyone other than Cemetery staff and if found will be removed by the Cemetery staff.

 We have a variety of Trees, shrubs and flowering bushes that can be purchased through our memorial program and planted in various locations around the County’s parks and Cemeteries.
 Please contact the Cemetery Administration Office for more details and pricing.